iBranch211/Next-Ecommerce-SPEQ/README.md

 - Bookmark favourite Product ✔
 - remove product from bookmark ✔
 - Order a Product ✔
-- After Creating an Order Product Exists in Cart for current User will be Cleared ✔
 - track Order Status (TODO)

 #### Note